-- Being a tropical plant, they can tolerate drought conditions and flourish in soil of poor quality and in direct sunlight.
+- Being a tropical flowering plant, Frangipani can tolerate drought conditions and flourish in soil of poor quality and in direct sunlight.

-- While there are 300 species of Plumeria, most are deciduous or small trees, so they’re perfect for compact gardens or terraces.
+- While there are 300 species of Frangipani, most are deciduous or small trees, so they’re perfect for compact gardens or terraces.

-- They can be propagated by hand easily by cutting leafless stems in February or March.
+- These flowering trees can be propagated by hand easily by cutting leafless stems in February or March.
 Dry the cuttings at the base before planting in dry soil, otherwise they will rot.

 5. Tropical Hibiscus (Hibiscus Rosa-Sinensis)

 Widely grown as an ornamental flower in areas of tropical weather, the Hibiscus Rosa-Sinensis is one of few species that thrives in sand.
 Also known as the China Rose, the flowers bloom in a variety of colours, including yellow, orange, pink and white, with single or double sets of petals.